Are there any MFC classes or functions that cannot be used in an MFC DLL?

 Extension DLLs use the CWinApp-derived class of the client application.
 They must not have their own CWinApp-derived class.

 Regular DLLs must have a CWinApp-derived class and a single object of that application class, as does an MFC application.
 Unlike the CWinApp object of an application, the CWinApp object of the DLL does not have a main message pump.

-Note that because the CWinApp::Run mechanism does not apply to a DLL, the application owns the main message pump.
+Note that the CWinApp::Run mechanism does not apply to a DLL, since the application owns the main message pump.
 If the DLL opens modeless dialog boxes or has a main frame window of its own, the application's main message pump must call a routine exported by the DLL, which in turn calls the CWinApp::PreTranslateMessage member function of the DLL's application object.